What is Furnace or Hot Water Heater Red Tag?

 To prevent unnecessary costs, it is also helpful to perform an annual maintenance checks on your furnace and hot water heater.
 Technicians can spot a problem beforehand and help you avoid high costs of removing the red tag.
 If your furnace or a hot water heater is an older model and you do not want to find yourself in a situation dealing with high costs of red tag contact us and one of our specialists will be happy to assist you and provide you with an easy solution for your home.

-For more information on red tagged furnaces, consult this Technical Standards & Safety Authority document.
+For more information visit Technical Standards & Safety Authority